Concordia University: Quartier Concordia

 Quartier Concordia is a neighbourhood redevelopment project centred around Concordia University's Sir George Williams Campus in downtown Montreal.
 Bordered by Sherbrooke Street to the north, Saint Mathieu Street to the west, René Lévesque Boulevard to the south and Bishop Street to the east, the district is designed to be a green urban campus that will improve the use and quality of public places and spaces, student life on campus and transportation.

 As part of the redesign, the small Norman Bethune Square was redesigned and enlarged.
-Sidewalks in the area were also be widened, with additional trees.
+Sidewalks in the area were also widened, with additional trees.

-As of September 2010, a tunnel links the university's Henry F. Hall and J.W.
+Since 2010, a tunnel links the university's Henry F. Hall and J.W.
 McConnell buildings with the Guy-Concordia Metro station.
-The hallway was completed in Spring 2010.
 However, a project to create a green space on Mackay Street was put on hold.

 Administration and governance

 Governance

 Concordia is led by its president and vice-chancellor (referred to as the president), provost and vice-presidents.
 The Board of Governors and the Senate manage the university's affairs and academic integrity.
 The president and the senior leadership ensure transparency and accountability of the administration.
 The administration is supervised by the Board of Governors and Senate.
 Under the Charter of Concordia University, the university's highest governing body is the Board of Governors, which has final authority over the affairs of the university.
 The Senate derives its authority from the Board of Governors.